Baralt Municipality

-Baralt Municipality is a municipality of Venezuela in its state of Zulia.
-It is located on the eastern coat of Lake Maracaibo and named after writer, poet, journalist and historian Rafael María Baralt.
-Its capital is San Timoteo, Venezuela.
+Baralt Municipality is a municipality of Venezuela in the state of Zulia.
+It is located on the eastern coast of Lake Maracaibo and named after diplomat and writer Rafael María Baralt.
+Its municipal seat is San Timoteo.
+Established as an independent district on 3 April 1948 following a population spike driven by the early 20th-century oil boom, the predominantly urban municipality had a population of 92,080 people as of the 2011 census.